-A no cost mortgage rate in California is when your lender covers all the closing costs (lender, third party and recording costs) associated with your mortgage in exchange for a higher interest rate.
+A no cost mortgage rate in California is when your lender covers all the closing costs (lender, third party, and recording costs) associated with your mortgage in exchange for a higher interest rate.

 All things being equal; an interest rate without any closing costs is higher than an interest rate that has closing costs.
-It’s easier to obtain a no cost interest rate on a refinance than it is on a purchase.
+It’s easier to obtain a no cost mortgage rate on a refinance than it is on a purchase.

-They’re hard to find and not all no-cost mortgage rates are the same due to the fact that lenders have different definitions.
+They’re hard to find and not all no cost mortgage rates are the same due to the fact that lenders have different definitions.
 Surprisingly many “no-cost rates” close with closing costs.
 That’s why it’s so important to find a top-rated lender when searching for a no-cost interest rate mortgage.

 Understand The Facts About No Cost Mortgage Rates In California